jinhyung-park-info/jinhyung-park-info.github.io/_pages/about.md

 About Me
 ------
-I am a research intern at the [Computer Graphics and Applications Lab](http://cga.yonsei.ac.kr/), [Yonsei University](https://www.yonsei.ac.kr/en_sc/), Seoul, Korea, and will be working as a software developer at [NAVER](https://www.navercorp.com/en) starting from December 2020.
-My primary research interest lies in the intersection of computer graphics and computer vision.
-I am particularly interested in physical simulation, animation, and computational photography, although I believe my research interest will evolve during my time pursuing advanced studies.
-My ultimate goal is to develop frameworks that can bring life to artistic works and help recreate the visual world around us.
+I am a research intern at the [Computer Graphics and Applications Lab](http://cga.yonsei.ac.kr/), [Yonsei University](https://www.yonsei.ac.kr/en_sc/), Seoul, Korea, and will be working as a software developer at [NAVER](https://www.navercorp.com/en) starting from December 2021.
+My primary research interest lies at the intersection of computer graphics and computer vision, including subjects, but not limited to physical simulation, character animation, assistive robotics, and computational photography.
+My ultimate goal is to develop frameworks that can simulate, recreate, and manipulate the physical, visual world around us.

-**Research Interest** <br/>
-Physics-based simulation, Animation, Computational Photography <br/>

 **Ongoing**<br/>
-Character Animation (Motion Capture Denoising) Project in progress in conjunction with the _NC Fellowship - Neural Graphics Track_ <br/>
+Motion Capture Denoising Project in progress in conjunction with the _NC Fellowship - Neural Graphics Track_ program <br/>

 Education
 ------
 **Yonsei University** (Seoul, Korea) &nbsp; &nbsp; | &nbsp; &nbsp; Mar 2015 - Aug 2021 <br/>
 _Undergraduate Student_ <br/>
-Bachelor of Science in Engineering (Major : Computer Science) <br/>
+Bachelor of Science in Engineering (Major : Computer Science & Engineering) <br/>
 Bachelor of Science in Engineering (Major : Urban Planning & Engineering) <br/>
 - National Science and Technology Scholarship (full tuition awarded to students with top 3% admission score) <br/>
 - Admission and graduation with highest distinction <br/>